Royston Ellis: Biography

 In 1961, his book The Big Beat Scene was published, surveying pop music at the dawn of the "Swinging Sixties".
 It was reprinted by Music Mentor Press in 2010, with additional comments.
 Ellis's novel, Myself For Fame (1964), about a fictional pop star, has a chapter set in Liverpool that seems to recount his experiences with "The Beetles" in 1960.
 Ellis is one of the people the song "Paperback Writer" was based on, quoting a comment he had made years earlier while in Liverpool, and was also present at a liaison between Lennon and "Polythene Pam" in Guernsey in 1963.
 In 1980, John Lennon said:That was me, remembering a little event with a woman in Jersey, and a man who was England's answer to Allen Ginsberg ...
 I met him when we were on tour and he took me back to his apartment and I had a girl and he had one he wanted me to meet.
 He said she dressed up in polythene, which she did.
 She didn't wear jack boots and kilts, I just sort of elaborated.
 Perverted sex in a polythene bag.
 Just looking for something to write about."

 At 20, Ellis retired from the teenage beatnik and rock and roll scene and left England permanently for a life of travel that took him to East Berlin and Moscow, where he read his poetry on stage with the Russian poet Yevgeni Yevtushenko.
 Then, via Guernsey, where he became a registered ferry boat engineer, he sailed to the Canary Islands, and acted as an Arab with Cliff Richard in the movie Wonderful Life.
 He stayed in Las Palmas for three years, becoming the editor of the islands' English language newspaper, The Canary Islands Sun, and wrote three novels.

-He hiked around West Africa, then landed up in the British Virgin Islands before settling, in 1966, in Dominica where he wrote the best-selling Bondmaster series of historical novels as Richard Tresillian; as well as becoming President of the Dominica Cricket Association, a member of the MCC and of the Windward Islands Cricket Board of Control, and a Life Fellow of the Royal Commonwealth Society.
+Ellis hiked around West Africa, then landed up in the British Virgin Islands before settling, in 1966, in Dominica where he wrote the best-selling Bondmaster series of historical novels as Richard Tresillian; as well as becoming President of the Dominica Cricket Association, a member of the MCC and of the Windward Islands Cricket Board of Control, and a Life Fellow of the Royal Commonwealth Society.

 In 1979, after his hillside log cabin in Dominica was blown down by Hurricane David, he moved to Sri Lanka where he lived in a colonial cottage overlooking the Indian Ocean.

-The author of over 60 published books (guides, novels, biographies and volumes of poetry) he also writes travel features for inflight, international and Sri Lankan magazines.
-In 2013, a collection of his beat poetry, Gone Man Squared, was published by in the United States by Kicks Books, an associate of Norton Records.
-A selection of his oeuvre was published by Kicks Book for Kindle as ebooks during 2014.
-For his literary achievements, the self-styled king of Redonda awarded him the title Duke Gypino y Tintinabulation de Redonda.
+The author of over 60 published books (guides, novels, biographies and volumes of poetry) he also wrote travel features for inflight, international and Sri Lankan magazines.
+In 2013, a collection of his beat poetry, Gone Man Squared, was published in the United States by Kicks Books, the imprint of Norton Records.

-Death

-He passed away at his home in Induruwa, Sri Lanka on 27th February 2023 at the age of 82.
+Ellis died of heart failure at his home in Induruwa, Sri Lanka, on 27 February 2023, at the age of 82.